Cloudmage/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Script Walkthrough

+This is the walkthrough of the run_analysis.R script

-This script assumes that you have extracted the dataset as per the Readme.MD file
+The script assumes that you have extracted the dataset as per the Readme.MD file

+## Load the required libraries

-Load the libray (data.table) needed for this R Script to work - The user will need this installed
+Load the library (data.table) needed for this R Script to work - The user will need this installed

 ## Step 1 - Merge the training and test sets to create one data set